kermitt2/article_dataset_builder/Readme.md

 python3 harvest.py --cord19 metadata.csv
 ```

-This will generate a consolidated metadata file (specified by `--out`,  or `consolidated_metadata.json` by default), upload full text files,
-converted tei.xml files and other optional files either in the local file system (under data_path indicated in the config.json
-file) or on a S3 bucket if the fields are filled in config.json.
+An harvesting will generate a JSONL mapping file with the UUID associated with to the Open Access full text resource and the main identifiers of the entries under the data path specified in the configuration file and named `map.json`.
+The harvesting uploads full text files, converted tei.xml files and other optional files either in the local file system (under data_path indicated in the `config.json` file) or on a S3 bucket if the fields are filled in `config.json`.

 You can set a specific config file name with `--config` :